funmilayo-Dev/funmilayo-Dev/README.md

 - 👋 Hi, I’m @funmilayo-Dev
-- 👀 I’m interested in Software Engineering and Development
+- 👀 I’m interested in Software Engineering and DevOps
 - 🌱 I’m a fullstack developer
 - 💞️ I love python
 - 💞️ I’m looking to collaborate on any web or software development.